brianmituka/paatients-records/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## About
-This is an application built with angular cli and it si used to manage the records of patients in an hospital.
+This is an application built with angular cli and it is used to manage the records of patients in an hospital.